cambridge-collection/cambridge-collection.github.io/docs/index.md

 ## Where do I get started?

-First take a look at our guide to [setting up a local viewer version](setup-local-viewer.md) using docker-compose.
+First why not try out our viewer.
+Take a look at our guide to [setting up a local viewer version](setup-local-viewer.md).
 This will get a local version of the platform on your local machine.

 After you may want to look at the instructions on [setting up a local image server](setup-local-image-server.md). and connecting it to the viewer.

+If you want to look at installing a full version of the platform, we have [Terraform instructions](https://github.com/cambridge-collection/cudl-terraform) which will setup the whole architecture with one command, on an AWS account.

 ## Contributions
 Why not help us out by getting involved and contributing, we welcome pull requests for code or documentation.